-Table 53: Summary of uMhlathuze Settlement Hierarchy
+Table 54: Summary of uMhlathuze Settlement Hierarchy

-PRIMARY SETTLEMENTS RICHARDS BAY AND EMPANGENI Centres of employment, industrial and commercial activity.
+PRIM IARY SETTLEMENTS RICHARDS BAY AND EMPANGENI Centres of employment, industrial and commercial activity.
 Continue to serve as main municipal administrative centres.
 Main public transportation nodes (Richards Bay Taxi City and Empangeni A and B-Ranks).
 A range of specialized services and facilities are available to a larger hinterland.
-SECONDARY AND TERTIARY ESIKHALENI, NSELENI, VULINDLELA, NGWELEZANE SETTLEMENTS FELIXTON FELIXTON Formalized towns, mainly residential in nature.
-Most community facilities are available at these locations, and therefore provide their resident community the basic commercial and recreational facilities.
-More specialized services and facilities are obtained the primary settlements.
+SETT ONDARY AND TERTIARY ESIKHALENI, NSELENI, VULINDLELA, NGWELEZANE AND FELIXTON Formalized towns, mainly residential in nature.
+Most community facilities are available at these locations, and therefore provide their resident communities v with basic commercial and recreational facilities.
+More specialized services and facilities are obtained from he primary settlements.
 Opportunity to formalize better employment opportunities at all secondary settlements.
-FORMALIZED SECONDARY NODES OF ESIKHAL THE ENI, AND Characterized by dense population; small stands not necessarily able to support agricultural activ Continuous infill-development takes place; pressure for connections to municipal infrastructure (indiv connections) and possible health impacts as a result of over-crowding and lack of community services In-situ rural housing projects not necessarily viable as a result of high densities.
-Opportunities for formalization for some of these areas.
-Township establishment possible on municipal land but limitations exist on Ingonyama Trust Board land. idual s. ( Note : The Mandlazini and Mzingazi area, albeit considered part of the Richards Bay formal area, are in process of formalization) ו the OPPORTUNITY NODES HIGHLY ACCESSIBLE AREAS WITH UNTAPPED POTENTIAL Characterized by good accessibility but very limited development economic opportunities.
-Potential to provide services and economic opportunities to surrounding hinterland RURAL SETTLEMENTS DENSER SETTLEMENTS WITHIN THE TRADITIONAL COUL AREAS NCIL Identified in line with the uMhlathuze Rural Housing Projects.
+PERI -URBAN AREAS UNFORMALIZED AREAS MAINLY ADJACENT TO THE FORMALIZED SECONDARY NODES OF ESIKHALENI, VULINDLELA, NSELENI AND INCLUDES MZINGAZI AND DOBTIONS OF MANDI AZINI 0 ( PORTIONS OF MANDLAZINI Characterized by dense population; small stands not necessarily able to support agricultural activities; Continuous infill-development takes place; pressure for connections to municipal infrastructure (individual connections) and possible health impacts as a result of over-crowding and lack of community services. n-situ rural housing projects not necessarily viable as a result of high densities.
+0 0 Opportunities for formalization for some of these areas. Γownship establishment possible on municipal land but limitations exist on Ingonyama Trust Board (ITB) and. : The Mandlazini and Mzingazi area, albeit considered part of the Richards Bay formal area, are in the ess of formalization) OPPO ORTUNITY NODES HIGHLY ACCESSIBLE AREAS WITH UNTAPPED POTENTIAL Characterized by good accessibility but very limited development economic opportunities.
+Potential to provide services and economic opportunities to surrounding hinterland AL SETTLEMENTS DENSER SETTLEMENTS WITHIN THE TRADITIONAL COUNCIL AREAS dentified in line with the uMhlathuze Rural Housing Projects.
 Accessible locations for community services and infrastructure.
-Specific planning and development interventions are required to identify community services that are encouraged at these nodes. to be SCATTERED SETTLEMENT Remainder of the Municipal Area.
-Potentially viable for in-situ rural housing projects if not too far removed from Secondary or F Settlements.
-Rural In context of the above, the following is envisaged for the listed nodal areas:
+Specific planning and development interventions are required to identify community services that are to be encouraged at these nodes.
+SCAT TTERED SETTLEMENT Remainder of the Municipal Area.
+Potentially viable for in-situ rural housing projects if not too far removed from Secondary or Rural Settlements.
+In con text of the above, the following is envisaged for the listed nodal areas: